 But Trump is not the only political leader shifting blame onto protesters.
-In a press conference on Monday, New York Governor Andrew Cuomo dismissed the protesters, saying that "violence obscures the righteousness of the message," and adding that protesters have made it impossible to “control the spread” of COVID-19 because of the mass gatherings.
-Cuomo's rhetoric is not so dissimilar to Trump's, in that he blames protesters instead of police.
+In a press conference on Monday, New York Governor Andrew Cuomo dismissed the protestors, saying that "violence obscures the righteousness of the message," and adding that protesters have made it impossible to “control the spread” of COVID-19 because of the mass gatherings.
+Cuomo's rhetoric is not so dissimilar to Trump's, in that he blames protestors instead of police.
 But what's so notable about that is that Cuomo is ostensibly a political rival of Trump's.
 So why is he speaking so similarly?

 And, it's not just words.
-Gov Cuomo and fellow Democrat, New York City Mayor De Blasio, have also responded to demonstrators by putting the New York Police Department (NYPD) out in full force to control people attending protests.
+Gov. Cuomo and fellow Democrat, New York City Mayor De Blasio, have also responded to demonstrators by putting the New York Police Department (NYPD) out in full force to control people attending protests.
 They've also instituted a curfew in New York City, the first time one has been in place in over 70 years.
-So, even though they claim to support the cause of the protesters, their actions tell a different story.
+So, even though they claim to support the cause of the protestors, their actions tell a different story.

 They're not alone: Around the country, public officials have been following this lead, seeking to control demonstrations instead of condemning police actions, including unnecessary use of violence against protesters.
-In Atlanta, a 31st May curfew was just extended.
+In Atlanta, a May 31 curfew was just extended.
 In Chicago, Mayor Lori Lightfoot announced that a curfew would be imposed until further notice, and the curfew has yet to be lifted.
 Los Angeles, California residents continue to receive alerts with new curfew times, often with less than an hour warning.
-Washington, DC, Columbus, Ohio, and other major cities with protests are under this same kind of lockdown.
+Washington, D.C., Columbus, Ohio, and other major cities with protests are under this same kind of lockdown.

 Curfews aren't the only punitive action being take.
 In Los Angeles, Mayor Garcetti closed down all COVID-19 testing centers in the city due to “safety concerns” as protests have continued.
 And instead of doing anything substantial, public officials have just reiterated that people should vote instead of protest, as if that were a way of achieving immediate gains.
 But even Atlanta Mayor Keisha Bottoms recently said, "This is chaos.
 A protest has purpose.
 When Dr. King was assassinated we didn't do this to our city.
 If you want change in America, go and register to vote.”